3 Ways to Save $1,000’s on Employee Labor

 Now more than ever, employers seek for a balance between remaining profitable, and in business, and providing the best benefits and wages to valuable employees.

-One of the best ways to do this is to eliminate wages for unworked labor.
+One of the best ways to do this is to eliminate wages for labor that is charged but not worked.

 When employees estimate punch times, they usually estimate wrong.
 Employees often don’t remember or don’t account for arriving late or leaving early.
 They often don’t realize how the extra few minutes at lunch turned into an extra 10.
 All of this costs you money in labor that was never realized.